-There’s a considerable pool of websites to buy stock video online, and while similar in principle, they work with different buying models and licensing options.
+There’s a considerable pool of websites to buy stock videos online, and while similar in principle, they work with different buying models and licensing options.
 It can take some time to find the perfect fit for your needs, and it can be really overwhelming after surfing through options for a while.

 But luckily for you, you have Footage Secrets on your side!
-We have spilt all our insider knowledge to make it easy for you to pick a supplier and an offer that goes with you, from this list of the top stock video agencies.
+We have spilled all our insider knowledge to make it easy for you to pick a supplier and an offer that goes with you, from this list of the top stock video agencies.
 Dive in!

 Stock Photo Secrets Shop